 Doctors Without Borders

 Doctors Without Borders/Médecins Sans Frontières (MSF) is a global humanitarian organization that provides medical care to the people who need it most in over 70 countries.
 MSF teams are responding to COVID-19 on multiple fronts—caring for patients, offering health education and mental health support, and providing training for vital infection control measures in health facilities around the world.
 MSF has sent medical protective equipment to China and Hong Kong, where teams are also reaching out to at-risk groups.
-MSF is supporting four hospitals at the epicenter of the outbreak in Italy with patient care and infection control.
-Teams are preparing to assist vulnerable communities in France and have offered support for the outbreak response in Iran.
+MSF is supporting three hospitals at the epicenter of the outbreak in Italy with patient care and infection control and are supporting healthcare workers assisting people under isolation at home and in an elderly nursing home where cases have been detected.
+Teams are preparing to assist vulnerable communities in France and Belgium and have offered support for the outbreak response in Iran.
 MSF is working with local authorities in many other countries to prepare for the impact of COVID-19 on weak and fragile health systems.

 Feeding America, the nation’s largest domestic hunger-relief organization has established a COVID-19 Response Fund to help food banks across the country as they support communities impacted by the pandemic.
 Food banks serve the most vulnerable members of the community. it is impossible for the Feeding America network to address this pandemic without support.
 School closures, job disruptions, lack of paid sick leave and the coronavirus’ disproportionate impact on adults age 60 and older and low-income families further contribute to the demands placed on food banks.
 Lost wages or sudden expenses due to illness will be increasingly burdensome for the millions of people in America who live paycheck to paycheck.